pikvm/pikvm/pages/Community_FAQ.md

 	Pi-KVM Power/Data OTG splitter boards
 		https://www.pishop.us/product/usb-pwr-splitter/
 		https://www.pishop.us/product/usb-c-pwr-splitter/
 	https://www.tomshardware.com/how-to/kvm-over-ip-raspberry-pi - Very good article on PI-KVM setup

-Out of Stock or hard to get, all have exceptionally long shipping dates - Could try AliExpress or get a usb2hdmi dongle, please ask or search in Discord for the best known working one
+As of March 2021, Out of Stock or hard to get, all have exceptionally LONG shipping dates - Could try AliExpress or get a usb2hdmi dongle from Amazon, please ask or search in Discord for the best known working one

 Ezcoo KVM
 CSI2-HDMI bridge w/ TC358743XBG chip
 Alternative names for the same devices: